enthought/enstaller/doc/source/user/tools.rst

 ------

-Repack is a tool to repack eggs built by setuptools into a format understaood by enstaller.
+Repack is a tool to repack eggs built by setuptools into a format understood by enstaller.
 While enstaller can install any standard egg, converting them to the Enthought format allows you to specify dependencies (including non-egg dependencies), etc...